llewelld/pico-build-all/README.md

 Therefore, if you encounter problems with any of the instructions below, please check it works on a clean Ubuntu 16.04 install.
 If it's still causing problems, file an [issue report](https://github.com/mypico/pico-build-all/issues), ideally including your console output and any logs generated.
 We will aim to look into problems, but sadly can't make commitments about being able to solve any individual issue.

-This version is [known to work](https://vimeo.com/258146744) on a Lenovo ThinkPad X270 laptop running Ubuntu 16.04 and a Nexus 6 phone running Android Nugat 7.11.
+This version is [known to work](https://vimeo.com/258146744) on a Lenovo ThinkPad X270 laptop running Ubuntu 16.04 and a Nexus 6 phone running Android Nougat 7.11.
 We've found Bluetooth quality, especially when using dongles, to be patchy, so if you're using different devices your mileage may vary.

 ## Install Pico on Ubuntu